-Over the years I’ve had lots of people ask how I manage to keep my house so clean all the time.
+There are lots of reasons a clean house is important to me, but the biggest is probably simply that my brain works better when my house is clean.
+Over the years I’ve had lots of people ask how I keep things tidy most of the time.
 So–at the risk of having you all think I am completely crazy–I thought today I’d share my little “speed cleaning” routine.
 I probably spend, on average, about 45 minutes to an hour each morning making my house sparkle.
 This means I spend about 5-7 hours a week cleaning.
 That is still a significant amount of time!

 However, to me it is well worth spending 5-7 hours a week cleaning in order to have a house that is pretty darn neat & tidy most of the time.
 The trick is staying on top of it.